Editor’s note: This article was first published in May of 2017 and is being reshared for readers’ new-year’s-resolution-making consideration.

 A ridiculously tall order of wants, I know.
-But a 48-year-old can dream, right?
+But a middle-age mom can dream, right?

 I should’ve known better than to expect a wholesale transformation.
 After all, this wasn’t my first mindfulness rodeo.
-Several years ago, I took a six-week meditation class.
-Here’s what happened: a “walking meditation” turned into a grocery list compilation (balsamic vinegar for that pear salad); a worry session over my ailing dad’s health and a day-dreaming stint about an upcoming Mexico trip (bodysurfing, aaaah).
+Several years before, I took a six-week meditation class.
+Here’s what happened: A “walking meditation” turned into a grocery list compilation (balsamic vinegar for that pear salad); a worry session over my ailing dad’s health; and a day-dreaming stint about an upcoming Mexico trip (bodysurfing, aaaah!).
 And then, rather than gently bring my attention back to the present moment “without judgment” as instructed, I promptly judged myself for having “failed” Meditation 101.
-Here’s what I don’t remember happening: Achieving a blissful, Zen-like calm.
+Here’s what I don’t remember happening: achieving a blissful, zen-like calm.
 Surprise!
 The mindfulness thing didn’t stick.

 But this time, I told myself, would be different.
 Spoiler alert: It was.
 Here’s why.

 Step one was shopping for a secular mindfulness app.
-I started with the lauded (and free intro) Stop, Breathe & Think.
-After two weeks, I had to switch because I found the woman’s voice uninspiring.
-Now, I have mindfulness crush on Andy the Brit from Headspace (intro app is free, annual subscription is around $8 a month for this “gym membership for the mind”).
+I started with a free intro app, but after two weeks, I had to switch because I found the woman’s voice uninspiring.
+Now, I have a mindfulness crush on Andy the Brit from Headspace (intro app is free, annual subscription is around $13 a month for this “gym membership for the mind”).
 Admittedly, it feels paradoxical to use a cell phone — seemingly the poster child for distraction — to foster in-the-present-moment mindfulness.
 But I knew I couldn’t DIY this; I needed the structure of a program.

 Step three was figuring out how to schedule yet one more thing.
 A friend who’s a longtime meditator suggested doing it at the same time every day to increase the odds of it becoming a habit.
 It seemed natural to meditate before bed, but too often I found myself so tired that I was just going through the motions.
 I tried to do it first thing in the morning before even showing my face to my family, but that didn’t work out either.